kubernetes/kubernetes/docs/proposals/horizontal-pod-autoscaler.md

 Please note that when custom metrics are supported, it will be possible to create additional metrics in heapster that will divide CPU/memory consumption by resource request/limit.
-From autoscaler point of view the metrics will be absolute, althoug such metrics will be bring the benefits of relative metrics to the user.
+From autoscaler point of view the metrics will be absolute, although such metrics will be bring the benefits of relative metrics to the user.

 ## Support in kubectl

 To make manipulation on HorizontalPodAutoscaler object simpler, we will add support for creating/updating/deletion/listing of HorizontalPodAutoscaler to kubectl.
 In addition, we will add kubectl support for the following use-cases:
 * When running an image with ```kubectl run```, there should be an additional option to create an autoscaler for it.
 * When creating a replication controller or deployment with ```kubectl create [-f]```, there should be a possibility to specify an additional autoscaler object.
+  (This should work out-of-the-box when creation of autoscaler is supported by kubectl as we may include multiple objects in the same config file).
 * We will and a new command ```kubectl autoscale``` that will allow for easy creation of an autoscaler object for already existing replication controller/deployment.

-## Future Features
+## Next steps

 We list here some features that will not be supported in the initial version of autoscaler.
 However, we want to keep them in mind, as they will most probably be needed in future.
 Our design is in general compatible with them.
-* Autoscale pods on a base of metrics different than CPU & memory (e.g.: network traffic, qps).
+* Autoscale pods based on metrics different than CPU & memory (e.g.: network traffic, qps).
   This includes scaling based on a custom metric.
-* Autoscale pods on a base of multiple metrics.
+* Autoscale pods based on multiple metrics.
   If the target numbers of pods for different metrics are different, choose the largest target number of pods.
 * Scale the number of pods starting from 0: all pods can be turned-off, and then turned-on when there is a demand for them.
   When a request to service with no pods arrives, kube-proxy will generate an event for autoscaler to create a new pod.
   Discussed in [#3247](https://github.com/GoogleCloudPlatform/kubernetes/issues/3247).
-* When scaling down, make more educated decision which pods to kill (e.g.: kill pods that doubled-up first).
+* When scaling down, make more educated decision which pods to kill (e.g.: if two or more pods are on the same node, kill one of them).
   Discussed in [#4301](https://github.com/GoogleCloudPlatform/kubernetes/issues/4301).
 * Allow rule based autoscaling: instead of specifying the target value for metric, specify a rule, e.g.: “if average CPU consumption of pod is higher than 80% add two more replicas”.